 Once the water is more dense than the egg, the egg floats.

-You could also try other objects and see what else you can make float.
+You could also try other objects to see what else you can make float.
+Just remember to check the object sinks in tap water first.
 Why not try one of my other sink or float experiments?

 More Kitchen Science Experiments for Kids